ZhenyiWangTHU/HemaScopeR/TUTORIAL.md

 #### After data loading, click the button 'Step 2.
 Quanlity Control' to enter the following page:
 ![sc2](https://github.com/ZhenyiWangTHU/HemaScopeR/blob/main/HemaScopeR_shiny_sc2.png)

-Run the rest steps by following the instructions on the GUI to run the pipeline step by step.
+Proceed with the remaining steps by following the instructions on the GUI to execute the pipeline step by step.

 ## 4. Docker